Is Routes Car Rental Legit

 Is Routes Car Rental Legit?
 My Verdict

 Routes is a legit company, not a scam.
-They’ve been around since 1998 and serve thousands yearly.
-But their low prices come with risks like hidden fees or spotty service.
-My Orlando rental was cheap and decent, but I had to push back on an insurance upsell.
+They’ve been around since 1998 and serve thousands of customers yearly.
+But their low prices come with real risks: hidden fees, insurance upsells, and spotty shuttle service.
+My Orlando rental was cheap and decent, but I had to push back on an insurance upsell at the counter.
 Check reviews on Trustpilot and BBB before booking.
-If you’re careful, Routes can be a great budget pick.
+If you arrive prepared — with printed insurance documents, a credit card, and 45 minutes of buffer time — Routes can be a genuinely good budget pick.

 Conclusion